 Students who participate in school-sponsored trips are required to use transportation provided by the school to and from the event.
-The principal, however, may make an exception if the parent makes a written request that the student be released to the parent or to another adult designated by the parent.
+As approved by the principal, coach or sponsor of an extracurricular activity may establish procedures related to making an exception to this requirement when a parent requests that the student be released to the parent or to another adult designated by the parent.